theyosh/TerrariumPI/docs/_tabs/install.md

 ![Docker Logo](/assets/img/DockerLogo.webp){: .right width="200" }
 As from version 4.1 there is a [Docker image](https://hub.docker.com/r/theyosh/terrariumpi) that can be used to run TerrariumPI.
 When you run it in Docker, you can skip the rest of the page.
 Only the migration could be followed if you want to restore your current relay history.

-Install docker according to: [https://www.upswift.io/post/install-docker-compose-on-raspberry-pi](https://www.upswift.io/post/install-docker-compose-on-raspberry-pi) including install Docker-compose at chapter 7
+Install docker according to: [https://docs.docker.com/engine/install/debian/](https://docs.docker.com/engine/install/debian/) Just follow the installation steps.
+And to run the docker commands as a normal user, [follow these steps](https://docs.docker.com/engine/install/linux-postinstall/)

 Then you need to setup a `docker-compose.yaml` file.
 There is an example `docker-compose.yaml.example` in the `contrib` folder which can be used as a starting point: